DataDog/apigentools/CONTRIBUTING.md

 ## Submitting issues

-* If you have a feature request, you should [contact support][2] so the request can be properly tracked.
+* If you have a feature request, you should open up an issue on the [Open Issues][1].
+We're always happy to review Pull Requests based on the issue discussion as well!
-* If you think you've found an issue, please search the [Open Issues][1] section of this repository to see if it's known.
+* If you think you've found an issue, please search the [Open Issues][1] section of this repository to see if it's known and open a new one if its not yet known.
-* If you can't find anything useful, please contact our [support][2] and provide a detailed report of the issue.
-* Finally, you can open a Github issue.

 ## Pull Requests